kmsmith137/ch_frb_l1/MANUAL.md

   - First, check that the node is in the network configuration shown above.
-    This is not guaranteed to be the case, since we're still experimenting with the networking!
-You can check the configuration by doing `ifconfig -a` on each node, and checking that the IP addresses of each 1 Gbps NIC (eno*) are as follows:
+    This is not guaranteed to be the case, since we're still experimenting with alternate network configurations!
+You can check the configuration by doing `ifconfig -a` on each node, and checking that the IP addresses of each built-in gigabit NIC (eno*) are as follows: